sharmaraghav2626/Thapar_Pedia_Web/README.md

 - Download and extract the code folder
 - Paste your firebase key in components/firebase.js
 - run -> npm i
-- run -> expo start
+- run -> npm start

 ### OR DOWNLOAD APK  FROM ##